-Requirements for a minor in Latin American Studies: Eighteen to twenty-three hours including 8 hours in Portuguese or Spanish; History 327 and Leadership 260; either Economics 372 or Political Science 120; one approved Latin American experiential course (can be for zero credit); an elective 3 or 4-hour course selected from the courses listed in the Latin American Studies program section of this catalog, or as approved by the director.
-Students with a language competence in either Portuguese or Spanish equivalent to the 102 level or above are waived out of the 8-hour language requirement but must complete an upper level language course as the elective course.
+Requirements for a minor in Latin American Studies: Eighteen to twenty-one hours including 6 hours in Portuguese or Spanish; History 327 and Leadership 260; either Economics 372 or Political Science 120; one approved Latin American experiential course (can be for zero credit); an elective 3 or 4-hour course selected from the courses listed in the Latin American Studies program section of this catalog, or as approved by the director.
+Students with a language competence in either Portuguese or Spanish equivalent to the 102 level or above are waived out of the 6-hour language requirement but must complete an upper-level language course as the elective course.

-Requirements for a minor in Spanish: Twenty one (21) hours including: Spanish 201, 202, 301, 331, and 351; one elective (3 hours) in Spanish numbered 300 or above; and three (3) credit hours of electives as approved by the Modern Languages Department.
+Requirements for a minor in Spanish: Spanish 201, 202, 301, 331, and 351; one elective (3 hours) in Spanish numbered 300 or above; and three (3) credit hours of electives as approved by the Modern Languages Department.
 Students placed into Spanish 301 must complete six hours above Spanish 301 in order to satisfy the twenty-one hour requirement for the minor (Note: Spanish 101 and 102 may not be used as part of these electives).
 Study Abroad is recommended but not required for the Spanish minor.

-Certificate in Teaching English as a Foreign Language (TEFL): Eighteen hours, including: one course in language analysis (either English 380 or Linguistics 320); one course in language teaching pedagogy (Linguistics 321); one course in language in the social context (either Linguistics 231 or Linguistics 232); one course in second language acquisition (Linguistics 341); 6 hours in one foreign language.
+Certificate in Teaching English as a Foreign Language (TEFL): One course in language analysis (either English 380 or Linguistics 320); one course in language teaching pedagogy (Linguistics 321); one course in language in the social context (either Linguistics 231 or Linguistics 232); one course in second language acquisition (Linguistics 341); 6 hours in one foreign language.